jaykay12/tech/_posts/2025-08-04-apache-spark.md

 ### Directed Acyclic Graph (DAG)

-Direct - Transformation is an action which transitions data partition state from A to B.
+**Direct** - Transformation is an action which transitions data partition state from A to B.
-Acyclic - Transformation cannot return to the older partition
+**Acyclic** - Transformation cannot return to the older partition

 DAG is a sequence of computations performed on the data.
 Each node is an RDD partition and edge is a transformation on top of data.
 The DAG abstraction helps eliminate the Hadoop MapReduce multi-stage execution model and provides performance enhancements over Hadoop MapReduce.

 Using these 2 abstractions, Spark overruled the Hadoop MapReduce:
 The advantage of having DAG and RDD is that they replace the disk IO with in-memory operations and support in-memory data sharing across DAGs, so that different jobs can be performed with the same data allowing complicated workflows.

-## Components of Architecture
+## Important Components

 ![spark-architecture-1](../assets/images/SPARK-12.png)